mcellteam/mcell/README.md

 ### Windows

+Install the package manager chocolatey from https://chocolatey.org/install.
+Follow the instructions listed on that page, which will have you copy a command into PowerShell as an Administrator.

-It's easiest to get all the dependencies using [chocolatey](https://chocolatey.org/).
-Once chocolatey is installed, open up a powershell terminal, and run the following commands:
+#It's easiest to get all the dependencies using [chocolatey](https://chocolatey.org/).

+Once chocolatey is installed, open up a new PowerShell terminal as an Administrator, and run the following commands:

+    choco install -y git
     choco install -y cmake
     choco install -y ninja
     choco install -y msys2
     choco install -y winflexbison
     choco install -y swig

+Open a new PowerShell Administrator terminal and enter the following:

+    msys2

-Once you have msys2 installed, run the msys2 command (which will open a different non-Powershell terminal) and execute the following commands:
+This will open a different MSY2 terminal (not a PowerShell terminal).
+In this MSYS2 terminal, enter the following commands:

     pacman -Syuu
     pacman -S --needed base-devel mingw-w64-i686-toolchain mingw-w64-x86_64-toolchain \